rgeissen/trusted-data-agent/docs/Marketplace/PHASE_1_COMPLETE.md

 ## Summary

-Phase 1 of the Knowledge Repository Marketplace implementation is now complete.
+Phase 1 of the Planner Repository Marketplace implementation is now complete.
 The foundation is in place for users to share and subscribe to RAG collections.

 ---